Mexican Street Corn Dip (Elote)

 Next I want to get her guacamole recipe, but I know she’ll be like Karen, just get some avocados and smash them up with lime juice and add some–and I’ll be like, BUT HOW MANY AVOCADOS LANI and she’ll be like CALM DOWN IT’S JUST GUACAMOLE. #charlatan

+Finally, you add the cilantro and mix it all together.
 If you’re a cilantro hater you can leave it out.
 But do try to convert yourself, hater.
 You’re missing out.
+Plus it adds a nice color pop.

 Enjoy!
 I think this would be the perfect summer appetizer to bring to your 4th of July parties coming up!